DoctorMcKay/node-tf2/README.md

 This module provides a very flexible interface for interacting with the [Team Fortress 2](http://store.steampowered.com) Game Coordinator.
 It's designed to work with a [node-steam](https://github.com/seishun/node-steam) instance.

-**This module is still under active development.
-The current version is a development preview.
-While it's mostly stable, features may break or change at any time without notice.**

 # Setup

 First, install it from npm: